 What is Microsoft Fabric Workspace?

-As Microsoft pushes to bring everything—reporting, analytics, data pipelines , and collaboration—under one roof, the Fabric Workspace has quietly become the center of the action.
-Whether you’re a Power BI user or a data engineer working with Spark, this is where most of your work will live and be shared.
+With the push of Microsoft to make everything (reporting, analytics, data pipelines, and collaboration) one roof, the Fabric Workspace has been quietly making the action-focused.
+This is where you, as either a user of Power BI or a data engineer with Spark will do most of your work and share it.

 How to Create a Microsoft Fabric Workspace